ionic-team/stencil-site/docs-md/basics/stencil-config.md

 - `buildDir`,  default value: `build`

 The `buildDir` config specifies where stencil's build files are saved after each build.
 These are the generated scripts which will be requested by the browser.
-The build direcory should be relative to the `wwwDir` setting.
+The build directory should be relative to the `wwwDir` setting.

 - `publicPath`, default value: `/build`